Yamini2001/DSA-Questions/README.md

 101.   **3SumClosest.java**: Return the sum of the three integers.
 102.   **FindKthCharacterStringGame.java**: Return the value of the kth character in word, after enough operations have been done for word to have at least k characters.
 103.   **CountAndSay.java**: Given a positive integer n, return the nth element of the count-and-say sequence.
+104.   **LuckyIntegerArray**: Return the largest lucky integer in the array.
+If there is no lucky integer, return -1.